anuprulez/galaxy_tool_recommendation/README.md

    - `<range of minimum samples split>`: The minimum number of samples required to split an internal node.
 E.g. `0.0001,1.0`.

-   - `<range of max features>`: The number of features to consider when looking for the best split.
+   - `<max features>`: The number of features to consider when looking for the best split.
 E.g. `auto,sqrt,log2,None`.

    - `<number of CPUs>`: This takes the number of CPUs to be allocated to parallelise the training of the neural network.
 E.g. `4`.